EESC-LabRoM/HiveBoard/README.md

 | Assembly Tasks | Sliding Drawer |
 | Assembly Tasks | Shock Absorber |

+We have included test files for printing the threads to ensure a successful print without wasting filament.

 ---

 ## Recommended 3D Printing Settings